SyMind/rspackify/README.md

 npm install -g rspackify
 ```

-Once installed, you can run `rspackify` from the terminal followed by your regular commands for build or development.
+Once installed, you can run `rspackify` from the terminal followed by your project's actual development or build command.

 ## 🟢 Using with [Wepback CLI](https://webpack.js.org/api/cli/)